agoncal/agoncal-application-conference/conference-web/README.md

 $ swagger-codegen generate -i microservice-venue/src/main/webapp/swagger.json -l typescript-angular2 -o conference-web/src/app/server
 ```

 ## Development server
-Run `ng serve` for a dev server.
+Run `yarn run start` (which in fact is a `ng serve`) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

 ## Build

-Run `ng build` to build the project.
+Run `yarn run build` (which is a `ng build` the `-prod` flag for a production build) to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+## Build for production

+Run `yarn run aot` for Ahead-of-Time compilation

 ## Running unit tests